iannesbitt/readgssi/docs/general.rst

     -p int, --plot=int                  Tells :py:func:`readgssi.plot.radargram` to create a radargram plot int inches high (defaults to 7).
     -D int, --dpi=int                   Set the plot DPI in :py:func:`readgssi.plot.radargram` (defaults to 150).
     -T, --titleoff                      Tells :py:func:`readgssi.plot.radargram` to turn the plot title off.
-    -x m, --xscale=m                    X units for plotting.
+    -x str, --xscale=str                X units for plotting.
 Will attempt to convert the x-axis to distance, time, or trace units based on header values.
 See :py:func:`readgssi.plot.radargram` for scale behavior.
 Combine with the :py:data:`-N` option to enable distance normalization, or :py:data:`-d int` to change the samples per meter.
-    -z m, --zscale=m                    Z units for plotting.
+    -z str, --zscale=str                Z units for plotting.
 Will attempt to convert the x-axis to depth, time, or sample units based on header values.
 See :py:func:`readgssi.plot.radargram` for scale behavior.
 Combine with the :py:data:`-E int` option to change the dielectric.
-    -e, --zoom=L,R,U,D                  Set a zoom to automatically jump to.
-Takes list in the order left,right,up,down as argument, and units are the same as axis.
+    -e list, --zoom=list                Set zoom extents to plot.
+Takes list of integers in the order left,right,up,down as argument, and units are the same as axis scale.
     -n, --noshow                        Suppress matplotlib popup window and simply save a figure (useful for multi-file processing).
     -c str, --colormap=str              Specify the colormap to use in radargram creation function :py:func:`readgssi.plot.radargram`.
 For a list of values that can be used here, see https://matplotlib.org/users/colormaps.html#grayscale-conversion
     -g int, --gain=int                  Gain constant (higher=greater contrast, default: 1).